avalos-p/avalos-p/README.md

 ###

--  I’m currently working on **web scraping projects using Scrapy and Selenium.**
+-  I’m currently working as a specialist on large-scale web scraping projects.

--  I have experience in **extracting and cleaning data, visualization, and machine learning algorithms.**
+-  I have strong experience in data extraction, cleaning, and visualization.

--  I’m learning about **Dash framework for data visualization with Plotly.**
+-  I have a solid background in applying machine learning algorithms.

 <h3 align="left">You can get in touch with me via:</h3>